Free Manufacturing & Equipment Quote Templates

 How do I quote a manufacturing job?

 Start with the product or part specifications and the quantity your customer needs.
-Calculate the materials, setup, tooling, labor, machine time, finishing, packaging, delivery, and other costs required to complete the job.
-Add your prices, lead time, payment terms, and notes about changes to the quantity or specifications before your customer accepts the quote.
+Price the material and labor first.
+Then add setup, tooling, and machine time.
+Include finishing or packaging when needed.
+Keep delivery separate.
+Finish with the lead time, payment terms, and notes about changes to the quantity or specifications.

 -